-Table 2B: Dublin Region Annual Passenger Journeys (% Change)
+Table 2B: Dublin Region Annual Passenger Journeys (% Growth)

-Year/ Operator Dublin City Bus Services Dublin City Bus Commuter Services Dublin Commuter & Dart Rail Services Light Rail Services Total Passenger Journeys

-2013 to 2019 35.8% 34.4% 37.1% 58.5% 39.9%
+Year/ Operator Dublin City Bus Services Dublin Commuter Bus Services Dublin Commuter & Dart Rail Services Luas Light Rail Services Total Passenger Journeys 2013 to 2019 35.8% 34.4% 37.1% 58.5% 39.9% 2019 to 2022 -12.6% 3.2% -30.6% -20.0% -16.3%

-2019 to 2023 6.2% 29.3% -5.8% -0.3% 3.8%

-2022 to 2023 21.5% 25.4% 35.8% 24.7% 24.0%

 As alluded to above, in the period between 2013 and 2019, patronage across all modes in the Dublin region grew by just under 40%.
-Table 2B also shows the change in passenger demand per mode between 2019 and 2023 when from March 2020 public transport was significantly impacted by the COVID-19 pandemic.
-Overall, the pandemic caused a significant decline in public transport demand, with patronage dropping by just over 50% from its peak in 2019 to the following year.
-However, by the end of 2023, passenger journeys had rebounded strongly, surpassing the previous record levels by 3.8%, indicating a substantial recovery and growth beyond pre-pandemic figures.
-In 2023, following the pandemic recovery, Dublin city bus services and commuter bus services exceeded pre-COVID patronage levels, while Dublin rail and light rail services almost returned to their pre-COVID levels.
+Table 2B also shows the change in passenger demand per mode between 2019 and 2022 when from March 2020 public transport was significantly impacted by the COVID-19 pandemic.
+In overall terms, the pandemic resulted in demand for public transport shrinking by just over half between its peak in 2019 compared to the following year, however by the end of 2022, passenger journeys had recovered significantly, being just 16.3% lower than the previous record level.

+The step change in patronage in early 2022, when the economy began to emerge from the pandemic, which was particularly prevalent in the Dublin region with Dublin city bus services and commuter bus services showing marked upturns in demand, with the latter almost back to pre-covid patronage levels.

-Figure 2.1 highlights the very high modal share for bus services in the Dublin region from 2013 to 2023.
-Demand for bus services continues to be significantly greater than that of other modes.
+Figure 2.1 highlights the very high modal share for bus services in the Dublin region from 2013 to 2022.
+Despite the downturn experienced in the last two years, demand for bus services continues to be significantly greater than that of other modes.